ats-tandjoeng7/surfs_up/README.md

 **Fig. 2 Temperature trends in Oahu, HI for the month of December**

 ### Deliverable 3
 To further explore insightful data analytics and visualizations, I wrote some extra codes that might be unique as below.
-Fig. 3 outlined the summary statistics of June and December temperatures in visual boxplot formats, which hopefully helped to perform the due diligence better. **Table 3** provided the concise comparison of the overall climate trends in Oahu, HI between June and December.
+Fig. 3 outlines the summary statistics of June and December temperatures in visual boxplot formats, which hopefully helps to perform the due diligence better. **Table 3** provides the concise comparison of the overall climate trends in Oahu, HI between June and December.

 ```
 # Create a box-and-whisker plot for June vs December temps